-(b) President of the Council; elected on a province wide basis at the local level.(c) Vice-President of the Council; elected on a province basis at the local level. (e) Treasurer of the Council; elected on a province wide
+(b) President of the Council; elected on a province wide basis at the local level.

-(c) Vice-President of the Council, elected on a province wide basis at the local level.
+(c) Vice-President of the Council; elected on a province wide basis at the local level.

-(d) Secretary of the Council; elected on a province wide
+(d) Secretary of the Council; elected on a province wide basis at the local level.

-(e) Treasurer of the Council; elected on a province of basis at the local level.
+(e) Treasurer of the Council; elected on a province wide basis at the local level.

-"NOTE - the President, Vice-President, Secretary and Treasurer currently known as the Executive will now be known as members of the Executive Council.
+NOTE - the President, Vice-President, Secretary and Treasurer currently known as the Executive will now be known as members of the Executive Council.
 However, it is still a fact that these four people on the Council are elected on a province wide basis and as such have the confidence of the total membership at least the majority vote of the total membership.
-As the name has now changed to Executive Council as opposed to Board of Directors there will have to be another term used to denote the four province wide councillors.
-There are several alternatives as follows; officers of the Executive Council, Official caucas of the Executive Council, Committee of the Executive Council, Provincial Officers of the Executive Council, Crand Chiefs of the Executive Council, Provincial Officers of the Executive Council, Crand Chiefs of the Executive Council, Crand Chiefs of the Executive Council, Cromittee of the
+As the name has now changed to Executive Council as opposed to Board of Directors there will have to be another term used to denote the four provinve wide councillors.
+There are several alternatives as follows; officers of the Executive Council, Official caucas of the Executive Council, Management Committee of the Executive Council, Cabinet of the Executive Council, Provincial Officers of the Executive Council, Grand Chiefs of the Executive Council, Provincial Committee of the